dart-lang/site-www/src/codelabs/iterables.md

 ## Checking conditions

-When working with `Iterable`, sometimes you need to verify that all of the elements of a collection satisfy some condition.
+When working with `Iterable`, sometimes you need to verify that all the elements of a collection satisfy some condition.

 You might be tempted to write a solution using a `for-in` loop like this one: